volodymyrhudyma/blog/content/blog/2020-08-27-algorithms-binary-search-in-javascript.md

 ## Summary

-Binary search is a great way to find the target element within a large set of sorted data.
+The binary search is an excellent way to find the target element within a large set of sorted data.

+Even though it is unnecessary with small arrays, it is definitely worth remembering about.